The Wiegold problem and free products of left-orderable groups: Acknowledgments

 \section{Acknowledgments}

 The authors are grateful to Henry Wilton for suggesting us to think about a relative version of the stacking argument in \cite{LouderWilton:stacking}.
 The authors are also in debt to Doron Puder for suggesting and explaining the stacking argument of Louder--Wilton and pointing out the (different) generalization of stacking in \cite{Millard} in some helpful discussions that motivated the study which eventually led us to the argument here.
 The authors are grateful to Francesco Fournier-Facio for a careful reading of an early draft of the paper, and for providing valuable feedback.
+The authors also thank Denis Osin for helpful discussions.
+The authors are also very grateful to Ian Agol, Nathan Dunfield, Tye Lidman, Yi Ni, and Hongbin Sun for explaining applications of our results to $3$-manifold topology.
 LC is partially supported by NSF DMS-2506702.
 YL is partially supported by NSF DMS-2552707.